 All of our cats come from renowned pedigrees and TICA certified breeders.
 It is our mission to breed cats of the highest quality pedigree along with complete documentation of their optimal health.
 All of our cats will be sold with a guarantee of health showing they are disease, parasite, and pathogen-free.

 Dreamkatz is a small in-home cattery.
 We specialize in producing stunning F1 Savannah kittens with a serval-look and bold black spots.
 All of our kittens are raised in our home.
 We take pride in the amount of work that we do to socialize our kittens.
-When it's time to pick up your kitten, he/she will be harness and leash trained.
+From the moment kittens are born, we are hands-on , and committed to their social development.
+Whether its assisting with their arrival or handling them from day one, even before their eyes are open.

 A Savannah is a hybrid crossbreed between the African Serval and a domestic housecat.
 It was accepted as a breed by The International Cat Association (TICA) in 2001 and became a championship breed in 2012.